Same but not quite the same

 The important thing about the first film was that less is more, with this film taking that and building on it, using a lot of the originals plot points and lore to set up the story, before delving deeper into the world of the Blair Witch and expanding our knowledge of that pesky witch.
 All of which slowly builds towards a truly harrowing final ten minutes of non-stop terror.

-The film however isn’t without its faults, such the under utilization of some of the new technology such as drones and remote cams, both feeling like a missed opportunity to show more than a couple of aerial or background shots, but by far the biggest gripe I have with the film is the introduction of jump scares throughout, with each one breaking up the growing tension and not only feeling like a cheap attempt to scare but also feeling a little unbelievable, with characters randomly jumping out from all over the place, sadly this is something that seems to take place in most films these days and doesn’t ruin the film too much.
+The film, however, isn’t without its faults, such the underutilisation of some new technology such as drones and remote cams, both feeling like a missed opportunity to show more than a couple of aerial or background shots, but by far the biggest gripe I have with the film is the introduction of jump scares throughout, with each one breaking up the growing tension and not only feeling like a cheap attempt to scare but also feeling a little unbelievable, with characters randomly jumping out from all over the place, sadly this is something that seems to take place in most films these days and doesn’t ruin the film too much.

 As long as you like the first film then this film is perfect if you want to watch something scary for Halloween, but if the original wasn’t your cuppa tea then chances are that this one won’t be either.